Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README.md

 ### Cookie policies

 The sample makes use of HTTP only, strict cookies to secure the calls between the frontend and the backend.
-The default ASP.NET Core authentication cookie behavior will attempt to redirect unauthenticated requests to the identity provider (in this case, Azure AD).
+The default ASP.NET Core authentication cookie behavior will attempt to redirect unauthenticated requests to the identity provider (in this case, Microsoft Entra ID).
 As this is not the desired behavior in BFF proxy architecture, custom cookie authenticated events is used to modify the default behavior (see [CustomCookieAuthenticationEvents.cs](./CallGraphBFF/Utils/CustomCookieAuthenticationEvents.cs)).

 ```csharp
 // Configure cookie properties for ASP.NET Core cookie authentication.